pranav-ganesh/tp/docs/DeveloperGuide.md

       Use case resumes at step 1

-*{More to be added}*

 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.
 2. Should be able to hold up to 1000 contacts without a noticeable sluggishness in performance for typical usage.
 3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
 4. Portability of database is expected as Telemarketers tend to work in a team setting.

-*{More to be added}*
+5. A user should be able to retrieve the latest list of contacts in the event the program crashes unexpectedly.
+6. Each command should not take more to 1 second to execute.

 ### Glossary